-This course explores contemporary issues in theory development and the social production of knowledge for nursing.
-Students will examine the social and historical context of knowledge development in nursing with an emphasis on the relationship between theory, research, and practice in nursing.
+This course explores contemporary issues in theory development and the social production of knowledge in nursing.
+Students examine the social and historical context of knowledge development in nursing with an emphasis on the relationship between theory, research, and practice in nursing.
 Cr 3.